Don’t let ID thieves get your money too

 - As always, don’t panic.
 Rash decisions could expose you to fraud that preys on fear.
 Be suspicious of online messages and phone calls that might be trying to trick you into divulging more information.

 - Freezing your credit.
-For setup fees of $5-$15 with each of the three credit bureaus, you can require Equifax, Experian and TransUnion to refuse to respond to creditors looking to open new accounts in your name.
+Through each of the three credit bureaus, you can require Equifax, Experian and TransUnion to refuse to respond to creditors looking to open new accounts in your name.
 However, if you need a credit check for a loan, a new job or any other reason, you would have to pay the bureaus to unfreeze your credit and then to reinstate the freeze afterward.
 At no cost, you can request a fraud alert with one of the agencies, through which lenders would be warned to double-check that a would-be borrower is really you.
 Fraud alerts have to be renewed every 90 days, but victims of ID theft can be eligible for an extended fraud alert that lasts seven years.

 - Monitoring your finances.
 Credit freezes do not restrict credit bureau disclosures to businesses where you have existing relationships.
 That’s another reason to carefully review your monthly statements from banks and credit card issuers.
 Immediately report the slightest discrepancy in case someone else has been using your accounts.
 Open paper mail that looks like a bill, even if it’s from a company you don’t do business with.
 That’s how I found out someone opened an Amazon card in my name.